liprec/Demos/GlobalAzure/AzureMachineLearning/README.md

 Before we start with the next part we need to validate if the hypothesis is valid, so we are taking a closer look to the data

-1. Search for the 'Apply SQL Transformation'
+5. Search for the 'Apply SQL Transformation'
-2. Connect the 1st output of the 'Split Data' to the 1st input
+6. Connect the 1st output of the 'Split Data' to the 1st input
-3. Paste the following SQL query in the 'SQL Query Script'
+7. Paste the following SQL query in the 'SQL Query Script'
 ```
 select distinct
     temp,
     count(*) cnt
 from t1;
 ```
-4. Run the experiment and validate that our hypothesis is valid
+8. Run the experiment and validate that our hypothesis is valid
-5. For the next phase we can delete this item
+9. For the next phase we can delete this item

-Next step is to start create a model and automaticly identify faulted sensors
+Next step is to automaticly identify faulted sensors via a clustering algoritm:

-### Data Mining
-Now that we have out data prepared and in the correct format we can start with the data mining part.
-There are two types of algoritms:
-- Supervised learning: These algoritm needs to be trained and therefor we know the correct outcome at the start.
-And we are using related information to create a model that predicts the outcome as close as possible.
-Typical scenario: we start with a list of all the sensors and a label if it is working yes or no, And we are calculating what attrubites of that sensor are predicting if it is working.
-Here we can use a clustering algoritm.
-- Unsupervised learning: These algoritm doesn;t need to be trained and uses the whole dataset to create a model.
-A typical scenario: a list of sensors and there tempuratures and we need to determine which values of which sensor are outliers.
-This is a case we use a classification algoritm.

-At this moment we do not yet know which sensors are faulted, so we are going to use a clustering to determine which temperature values are faulted.
-And after that we are using a classification the determine if there are other factors that can predict a faulted sensor.

-First the clustering:
-1. First select only the `dsplid` and `temp` values with the 'Select Columns in Dataset' item from the dataset (output 'Split Data')
+10. First select only the `dsplid` and `temp` values with the 'Select Columns in Dataset' item from the dataset (output 'Split Data')
-2. Add a 'K-Means Clustering' item to the canvas and as it only has an output it cannot be connected to another output
+11. Add a 'K-Means Clustering' item to the canvas and as it only has an output it cannot be connected to another output
-3. Add a 'Train Clustering Model' and connect both the 'K-Means Clustering' and the 'Select Columns in Dataset' to the correct inputs
+12. Add a 'Train Clustering Model' and connect both the 'K-Means Clustering' and the 'Select Columns in Dataset' to the correct inputs
-4. Select `temp` as the values to be used for the clustering algoritm
+13. Select `temp` as the values to be used for the clustering algoritm
-5. Add an 'Edit Metadata' and connect it to the output of the 'Train Clustering Model' item
+14. Add an 'Edit Metadata' and connect it to the output of the 'Train Clustering Model' item
-6. Select `Assignments` as input column and use 'Make Categorial' as option for 'Categorial' option
+15. Select `Assignments` as input column and use 'Make Categorial' as option for 'Categorial' option
-7. Add an 'Apply SQL Transformation' and use the following query to output a list of faulted (1) sensors
+16. Add an 'Apply SQL Transformation' and use the following query to output a list of faulted (1) sensors
 ```
 select
     dsplid,